-Teams For U9 (Open & girls) and girls' U11:
+For U9 Open (excluding specific 6-a-side league), U11 softball (Open & girls) and U11 girls' hardball:

 Teams should consist of 8 players per side, unless team managers mutually agree in advance that it can be 6 or 10 players per side.
 A 6-a-side game should only be considered if the only alternative is cancellation.